You know what the problem is with basic charts, tables and data visualizations made in PowerPoint or Excel?

 Looking at a list of statistics can make you go cross-eyed.
 Icons are more interesting to look at than bullet points and they serve the dual purpose of illustrating your points.
 For each statistic in a list, pick an icon that reflects the theme of the statistic.

-This infographic uses icons to enhance each statistic in the list:
+This infographic uses icons to identify each platform in the list, which makes it much easier to scan for the reader: